Furnace Tune Up Checklist: What’s Included

 Stock up on high-quality air filters.
 Check your air filter every month, and when dirt and debris are visible, replace it with a clean one.
 This is the number one thing HVAC contractors wish homeowners knew.

-For most people this is every two to three months.
+For most people, this is every two to three months.
 Smokers, pet owners, and those with respiratory conditions often need to change it monthly.

 2. Is Your Ceiling Fan Rotating Clockwise?

-Reverse the direction of your ceiling fans in winter to pull cool air up and push warm down the walls, keeping you more comfortable at lower thermostat settings.
+Reverse the direction of your ceiling fans in winter to pull cool air up and push warm air down the walls, keeping you more comfortable at lower thermostat settings.

-Replace the batteries in your smoke and carbon monoxide detectors.
+To prevent this, replace the batteries in your smoke and carbon monoxide detectors.
 Install one of each on every floor in your home, with one close to each of your sleeping areas.
-According to the Centers for Disease Control (CDC), more than 10,000 people suffer from CO poisoning every year.
-Nearly 500 people actually lose their lives.

 Prevent Major Heating and Cooling Problems with the Apollo Care Plan

-Contact us today for help when you need an HVAC contractor, a licensed plumber or a licensed electrician in Cincinnati or Northern Kentucky.
+Contact us today for help when you need an HVAC contractor, a licensed plumber, or a licensed electrician in Cincinnati or Northern Kentucky.